 Cash to Close: \$14,500,000 (Purchase Price) - \$2,500,000 (Vendor Financing) - \$8,700,000 (Acquisition Financing) = \$3,300,000.
-Pursuant to the terms of the London Hotel Joint Venture Agreement the Trust will be obligated to advance the sum of \$2,805,000 (85% of the Cash to Close) to the London Hotel Joint Venture.
-By the Closing Date the Trust will have advanced \$750,000 through the payment of the deposits referenced above leaving a further amount to be advanced by the Trust on the Closing Date of \$2,105,000.
-The Trust intends to pay this sum from a combination of cash on hand, funds raised under this Offering and/or from short term loans that may be advanced by the Principals to the Trust which shall be repaid from the proceeds of this Offering or future offering of Units by the Trust.
+Pursuant to the terms of the London Hotel Joint Venture Agreement the Partnership advanced the sum of \$2,805,000 (85% of the Cash to Close) to the London Hotel Joint Venture.

-"As Is": Except as specifically set out in this Agreement in writing or any document delivered on Closing: The Buyer acknowledges and agrees that the Purchased Assets are being sold and purchased on an "as-is, where-is" basis at the Buyer's own risk and peril without any representation or warranty of any nature whatsoever, express or implied, save and except for the specific representations set out in this Agreement.
+"As Is": The assets of the London Hotel were sold and purchased on an "as-is, where-is" basis at the Buyer's own risk and peril without any representation or warranty of any nature whatsoever, express or implied, save and except for the specific representations set out in the London Hotel Purchase Agreement.

-Buyer's Conditions.
-The London Hotel Purchase Agreement is conditional as set out below upon the following conditions precedent in favour of the Buyer.
-The Partnership intends to waive all of the Conditions below other than the Franchise Condition by February 8, 2016.
+Buyer's Conditions: The London Hotel Purchase Agreement was conditional as set out below upon the following conditions precedent in favour of the Buyer, all of which were satisfied or waived by the Partnership:

-Until the Due Diligence Date on the Buyer arranging for the existing franchisor for the Hotel to approve the change of ownership herein provided for, in a form and on terms satisfactory to the Buyer in its sole and absolute discretion (the "Franchise Conditions").
+Until the Due Diligence Date, on the Buyer arranging for the existing franchisor for the Hotel to approve the change of ownership herein provided for, in a form and on terms satisfactory to the Buyer in its sole and absolute discretion (the "Franchise Condition").

-Until the Due Diligence Date on the Buyer conducting such property, building, structural, soil, engineering, environmental and other inspections of the Purchased Assets, including the building systems, equipment and chattels described in the Purchased Assets, and satisfying itself in its sole discretion that the building and its contents can be repaired, renovated or improved to standards satisfactory to the Buyer in its absolute discretion within a time frame and for a cost satisfactory to the Buyer in its absolute discretion.
+Until the Due Diligence Date, on the Buyer conducting such property, building, structural, soil, engineering, environmental and other inspections of the Purchased Assets, including the building systems, equipment and chattels described in the Purchased Assets, and satisfying itself in its sole discretion that the building and its contents can be repaired, renovated or improved to standards satisfactory to the Buyer in its absolute discretion within a time frame and for a cost satisfactory to the Buyer in its absolute discretion.

-Until the Due Diligence Date on the Buyer carrying out or reviewing and being satisfied with such environmental studies as the Buyer may require at its expense.
+Until the Due Diligence Date, on the Buyer carrying out or reviewing and being satisfied with such environmental studies as the Buyer may require at its expense.